 Apply for a Direct Loan

-Ready to apply for a Direct Loan.
-You must first complete the FAFSA.
-From there, complete the following steps to process your loan.
+Ready to apply for a Direct Loan?
+First, you need to complete the FAFSA.
+From there, follow these steps to get started:

-1 Please contact the Office of Financial Aid to obtain information on the loan process at 1(855)GO-TO-PCC or email gotopcc@pasadena.edu.
+To request a loan application and obtain information on the loan process, please contact us at 1(855)GO-TO-PCC or email gotopcc@pasadena.edu.

 2 Complete the Loan Eligibility Requirements

-Loan application and requirement will be posted to LancerPoint once you complete Step 1.
+Loan application and requirements will be posted to LancerPoint once you complete Step 1.
 You must upload loan request form and all supporting documentation through LancerPoint for review by the loan application deadline(s).

 3 Submit Your Loan Application & Documents

-Upload completed loan application with all supporting documents.
+Upload a completed loan application with all supporting documents.

 4 Check Your LancerPoint

-View your LancerPoint account to review your loan award.
+View your LancerPoint account to review your loan offer.